klusai/tinyfabulist-tf3/README.md

-# TinyFabulist - Evaluation Framework for Fable Completion Models
+# TinyFabulist Paper Series: TF3 - Evaluation and Fine-tuning Framework based on GPT-2 for Fable Completion Models

 A comprehensive evaluation framework for systematic evaluation and comparison of text generation models on moral fable completion tasks, with complete research experiment tracking and Apple Silicon optimization.